 - explain the courses of action available to address their complaint

-- check if the customer is satisfied with the proposed action and if not, discuss alternatives.
+- check if the customer is satisfied with the proposed action and if not, discuss alternatives such as an internal review process or involving a third party to resolve the dispute.

 When dealing with a written complaint: